mskoldSU/master_projects/README.md

 measured in (mainly) fish collected at various marine and freshwater locations.
 This generates several thousands of time-series that are monitored for trends usng statistical methods.

-### Project: Log-normal averages are not log-normal (Bachelor)

-Variations in chemical concentrations are often modelled using a log-normal distribution.
-Hence, if we collect *n* fish samples and measure the concentration of a toxin in each, their log-concentrations are assumed to follow a normal distribution.

-Sometimes, as a possibly more cost-effective way of measuring, concentrations are measured in a mixture of *k* fish (essentially *k* fish put in a blender) rather than in individual fishes.
-The resulting concentration may then be interpreted as the arithmetic mean of the concentrations in the *k* individuals.
-But the arithmetic mean of *k* log-normally distributed variables does not follow a log-normal distribution.
-The distribution does not even have a simple form (see [Dufresne (2008)](http://ozdaniel.com/A/DufresneLognormalsARC2008.pdf) for a review of the problem).

-For some time-series in our monitoring programmes, practise has changed over time.
-The purpose of this project is to evaluate the effect of such a change on estimates of trend.
-What bias can we expect if we treat the mixture concentrations as log-normally distributed?
-Can we correct for this bias using some approximation of the distribution of sums of log-normals?

 ### Project: Using the LASSO for laboratory intercalibration (Bachelor)